arlandfran/the-beginners-gambit/TESTING.md

 Fixed by adding `aria-label="Home"` and `role="button"` to convey to assistive technologies that this anchor tag is used as a *back to home page* button.

+Both fixes were applied to every page applicable.

 #### 1 Alert

 - Redundant link - This alert was ignored as while two links redirect to the home page, only one will be accessible at any one time depending on what device you are viewing the website from.

+### Setup

 ## Bug Fixes